PubSub+ Connector Manager for PubSub+ Self-Managed Connectors

 • One volume contains the configuration file (which is mapped to an internal folder called config) for the Connector Manager, where the Connector Manager reads your configuration.

-• One volume is the folder that contains the configuration files for the PubSub+ Self-Contained Connectors.
+• One volume is the folder that contains the configuration files for the Self-Managed Connectors.

 If the configuration folder with the configuration files is stored remotely, the container might need to access it via the ssh protocol.
 In this case, you must generate a separate key pair using the ssh-keygen command and provide access to it: